 The School of Education is accredited by Council for Accreditation of Educator Preparation (CAEP).
-The Adolescence Education (GR 7-12), Childhood Education (Gr 1-6), Early Childhood Education (Birth to Gr 2) and combination Early Childhood-Childhood Education (Birth to Gr 6) curricula are approved programs under the provisions and regulations of the Commissioner of Education and the Division of Teacher Education and Certification of the Department of Higher Education of the State of New York.
-The Adolescence Education curriculum leads to recommendation for the initial certificate for teaching (7-12) adolescents in the schools of New York; the Childhood Education curriculum leads to recommendation for the initial certificate for teaching students in Grades 1-6; the Early Childhood Education curriculum leads to recommendation for the initial certificate for teaching students birth through Grade 2; the combines Early Childhood-Childhood curriculum leads to recommendation for two initial certificates for teaching birth through Grade 2 and Grades 1-6.
-The State of New York certification procedures require that recommended candidates make personal application for this initial certificate.
+The Childhood Education (Gr 1-6) is an approved program under the provisions and regulations of the Commissioner of Education and the Division of Teacher Education and Certification of the Department of Higher Education of the State of New York.
+The Childhood Education curriculum leads to recommendation for the initial certificate for teaching stduents in Grades 1-6 The State of New York certification procedures require that recommended candidates make personal application for this initial certificate.
 Nyack College is not required to make recommendation for certification of a candidate not meeting the standards.
 For example, a grade of B- or better is required in Senior Seminar and both placements of Student Teaching or recommendation for certification will be withheld.

 The regulations of the Commissioner of Education stipulate that initial certification will be granted in New York on the basis of passing scores on the certification exams: Educating All Students (EAS), Content Specialty Test (CST), and Teacher Performance Assessment (edTPA).
 The candidate must take the School of Education Admissions Test (SEAT) before the end of the sophomore year to demonstrate proficiency in academic literacy stkills and pass the exam prior to admission to methods courses.
 It is recommended that the candidate take the EAS and CST during junior year, as passing scores are required for admission to student teaching.
-The edTPA is a video-taped assessment which is completed during student teaching.
+The edTPA is a video-recorded assessment which is completed during student teaching.